 Join Senora Geiza every Thursday for a rousing half-hour program of Spanish songs and rhymes.
 Great for babies, toddlers, preschoolers and their grown-ups.
 The first session begins at 10:15, the second at 11:00.
 Please choose one or the other.
 Sponsored by Friends of the Takoma Park Maryland Library.

 Wear your PJs & bring a favorite lovey as we read some stories and sing some songs.
 After our stories and songs, we will do a simple craft!
 Perfect for babies, toddlers, preschoolers, and their grown-ups.
-Bedtime Stories is now the first Wednesday of the month and is always at 7:00.

 Registration is optional, but allows us to notify you of schedule changes.